47 Magical Things to Do in Mayo Ireland

 Dark Sky Preserve

-Ballycroy National Park is also home to Ireland’s first dark sky preserve the Mayo Dark Sky Park which showcases the most pristine skies in the world.
-Here between the Nephin Mountains and the wild Atlantic you can see over 4,500 stars and planets in the solar system.
+One of my very favourite Mayo tourist attractions is Ballycroy National Park which is home to Ireland’s first dark sky preserve.
+The Mayo Dark Sky Park showcases the most pristine skies in the world.
+Here between the Nephin Mountains and the wild Atlantic, you can see over 4,500 stars and planets in the solar system.
 If you are lucky you may catch falling stars and meteor showers highlighting the vast skies above you.

 Islands of Mayo

-Caher Island can be visited by boat from Inishturk or Ronnagh Pier it holds the ruins of a chapel adorned with the original 7th century celtic crosses.
-There are also hermitage sites which historians believe were inhabited by the followers of St. Columba.
+Caher Island can be visited by boat from Inishturk or Ronnagh Pier it holds the ruins of a chapel adorned with the original 7th-century celtic crosses.
+There are also hermitage sites that historians believe were inhabited by the followers of St. Columba.
 A pilgrimage takes place every August to the Island which is part of the annual Croagh Patrick pilgrimage.
 Sunday in July.

 Inishturk is to be found about 9 miles off the coast of Mayo and it is famous for its sports field that the islanders carved out of the mountain.
 Inishturk in English means Island of the Wild Boar and it contains Ireland’s smallest primary school and a Community Centre which is also a pub and a library.
 Inishturk is famous for its cliffs and sea stacks Buachaill Mor and Buachaill Beag which can be found when following the clifftop from Dromore Head.

-Two hauntingly beautiful islands with a tragic history about an hour away by boat from Belmullet.
-These low lying islands are dotted with the ruins of cottages abandoned in the late 1920’s.
+Two hauntingly beautiful islands with a tragic history are about an hour away by boat from Belmullet.
+These low-lying islands are dotted with the ruins of cottages abandoned in the late 1920s.

 In 1927 a fishing accident killed 10 of the island’s young men and shortly afterwards the island’s people left for the mainland.
-You can visit the small graveyard where the men are buried.
+You can visit the small graveyard where the men are buried.img>

 Achill Island is of course the island that most tourists flock to in the season.
 The largest of the Islands in Ireland it has a coastline of nearly 80 miles.
 Achill is one of the few Irish Islands that you can get to overland as it is connected to the mainland by a swing bridge.